Abba Gordin: Early life and career

 Observers attributed this persecution to Gordin's relative popularity among Russia's radical working class.
 In Seventy Days In Russia: What I Saw (1924), Angel Pestaña, recounting his visit to Moscow in 1920, notes that Abba Gordin, the "most visible spokesperson" among those anarchists who were "inclined to accept centralism and the dictatorship of the proletariat," had been imprisoned for three months in the notorious Butyrka prison "for the crime of having been elected to the Moscow Soviet by the workers of the factory where he worked":Gordin was a worker in a munitions factory.
 When the elections for the Soviet of the district that his factory belonged to were held, despite the fact that the communists always allowed only their nominees on the election list for the Soviet and did not allow any of their candidates to be defeated, the workers in the factory where Gordin worked chose him instead of the communist nominee.

 When the votes were counted at the Soviet headquarters, and it was discovered that a communist was not selected and that Gordin was chosen instead, the Soviet exercised its veto powers and annulled the election, but only with regard to this particular delegate, and not with regard to the communists who were elected during that same proceeding.After the election was repeated with the same result and subsequently nullified three times, Gordin was jailed and the munitions factory denied representation.
 Alexander Berkman reports that it was only on May 25, 1920, after some 1,500 Butyrka prisoners refused to eat, that Gordin was released "by order of the Tcheka, in the hope of breaking the hunger strike."

 In 1925, speaking at a public event, Abba Gordin was shot and then arrested by the Cheka; only the personal intercession of Lenin's wife won his release.
 Abba and his wife, Voronina, fled across the Manchurian border, making their way to Shanghai.

 Exile

 Abba Gordin emigrated to the United States in 1927 where he wrote books, essays, and poems in several languages.
 He later established the Jewish Ethical Society.
 Gordin became a co-editor of the New York Yiddish-language anarchist journal Freie Arbeiter Stimme and editor of his own polemic periodical, The Clarion.
 By the early 1930s, Gordin had identified nationalism as a more prominent driver of modern history than social class conflict.
 He also critiqued Marxist doctrine as a "hybrid ... of quasi-religion and pseudo-science" that would depose one king for another.

-He emigrated to Israel around 1957, where he translated his Yiddish writing into Hebrew.
+Around 1957, he emigrated to Israel, where he translated his Yiddish writing into Hebrew.
 Gordin died in Tel Aviv in 1964.
 Services were held August 23.